reachjainrahul/testrepo/docs/architecture.md

 The Converter receives `VirtualMachine` CRs from VM controller and converts them into `ExternalEntity` CRs, which will be consumed by `Antrea Controller` and `NP Controller`.
-Each `ExternalEntity` object has K8s Labels that matches cloud resource properties, such as Kind, Name, VPC / VNET, tags.
+Each `ExternalEntity` object has K8s Labels that match cloud resource properties, such as Kind, Name, VPC/VNET, and tags.
 It may also contain IP addresses of cloud resources when applicable.

 ### Antrea Controller

-The Antrea Controller watches to the changes in `Antrea `NetworkPolicy``, and computes the scopes, computes the address groups, translates to appropriate Antrea internal policy structs, and disperses them accordingly to Antrea CNI agent or `Nephe Controller`.
-In order for it to support cloud use case, the antrea controller understands `ExternalEntity` CRD and `externalEntitySelector` fields, and use them accordingly for ANP span computation and dispersion.
+The `Antrea Controller` watches on the changes in Antrea `NetworkPolicy`, and computes the scopes, computes the address groups, translates to appropriate Antrea internal newtorkpolicy structs, and disperses them accordingly to Antrea CNI agent or `Nephe Controller`.
+To support cloud use case, the `antrea-controller` understands `ExternalEntity` CRD and `externalEntitySelector` fields, and use them accordingly for ANP span computation and dispersion.

-### Network Policy (NP) Controller
+### NetworkPolicy (NP) Controller

-The NP controller watches for the `NetworkPolicy` events from the `antrea-controller`.
-The `antrea-controller` guarantees that any internal network policy and the associated CRs are pushed to the NP controller, while the NP controller guarantees that NetworkPolicies are applied to Public Cloud VMs managed by the `Nephe Controller` instance.
-It will translate network policies into one or more cloud security groups and security rules.
+The NP controller watches for the `NetworkPolicy` events from `Antrea Controller`. `Antrea Controller` guarantees that any internal networkpolicy object and the associated CRs are pushed to the NP controller, while the NP controller guarantees that NetworkPolicies are applied to Public Cloud VMs managed by the `Nephe Controller` instance.
+It will translate network policies into one or more cloud security groups and rules.
 The NP controller uses cloud plugins to attach the security groups to the cloud VMs.
 For more information, please refer to [NetworkPolicy document](networkpolicy.md).

 ### Cloud Plugins